-The circuit complex is located on the former Fällfors Air Base, a few kilometres north of Skellefteå city.
-Built as part of Sweden's Cold War defenses in 1956, the airbase remained operational until 2006, after which it was sold to the municipal authorities.
-It's potential as outdoor pursuits and driving centre was spotted by Bengt Astergren, who purchased the site and set up the Skellefteå Drive Center in 2008.
+Perhaps it was this event which was the catalyst for the Drive Center's founder, Bengt Astergren.
+He purchased the former Fällfors Air Base, a few kilometres north of Skellefteå city.
+Built as part of Sweden's Cold War defences in 1956, the airbase remained operational until 2006, after which it was sold to the municipal authorities.
+Its potential as outdoor pursuits and driving centre was spotted by Astergren, who set up the Skellefteå Drive Center in 2008.

 Making use of the airfield runways, hangars and other buildings, the complex was gradually transformed into a multi-use facility, providing a perfect place for test driving, vocational training, risk training and all other kinds of motoring events.
 Add in a combined restaurant and conference centre, on-site accommodation and a rifle range and the facility soon became a bustling hub of activity.